Abu al-Walid: Death

 Al-Walid was killed by members of Sulim Yamadaev's Special Battalion "Vostok" (East) in Chechnya on 16 April 2004.
 Although there are several versions of the circumstances, the most extensive account is derived from a letter written by Abu Hafs al-Urduni, who assumed command of the Chechen Mujahideen.
-He said that al-Walid was "on tour to all regiments to task them with operations and logistical plans."
+He said that al-Walid was "on tour to all regiments of the mujahideen to task them with operations and logistical plans."
 Members of his party were captured in the village of Tsa-Vedeno, and pro-Moscow security forces determined "his position in a nearby forest".

 After heavy bombardment of the area, snipers ambushed and killed al-Walid.
 Abu al-Walid's brother Ali Al Ghamdi said that Abu al-Walid was ambushed and shot by the Russian Special Forces in the forest near the village of Tsa-Vedeno.
 Ali said that Abu al-walid's companions were able to hide his body from the Russian forces in the forest then buried him later.

 He also said that the information about Abu Al-Walid's being betrayed were wrong and that his brother was shot in a fight with the Russian forces.

 Abu al-Walid's will was not to be filmed after his death.
 Vladimir Putin rewarded Yamadaev as a Hero of the Russian Federation at the Kremlin in the summer of 2005.